-- The leader appends the batch to its Raft log and chooses a hybrid timestamp, to be used as the timestamp of the write operation.
+- The leader appends the batch to its Raft log and chooses a hybrid timestamp for the write operation.

 - Replicates the data using Raft to its peers.

 The follower tablets receive the data replicated using Raft and apply it into their local DocDB once it is known to have been committed.
-The leader piggybacks the advancement of the commit point in subsequent RPC requests.
+The leader piggybacks the advancement of the commit point in subsequent RPC requests, as follows:

 - The Raft entry containing the write batch is replicated to the majority of the tablet's Raft group peers.

-- In the next update that the leader sends to followers, it also notifies followers that our entry has been committed, and the followers apply the write batch to their RocksDB instances.
+- The next update from the leader notifies followers that the entry has been committed, and the followers apply the write batch to their RocksDB instances.